-The commercial begins with a visual of a man talking about his car accident who states the insurance company tried to get him to take a "small check" for his injuries.
-The man continues speaking and states that he called the law firm and "they got me a lot more than the insurance company was offering."
-The graphic \$500,000 Settlement" is displayed followed by graphics displaying if you are injured you should "get the money you deserve."
-The requesting attorney in his request for an advisory opinion indicated that the money amounts discussed in the commercial were actual results obtained for clients by the firm.
-The words are then spoken to "let our attorneys fight to get the compensation you deserve" and to call the law firm with the statement "one call does it all."
+The graphic "The Insurance Company Offered Me Less. \$100,000 Settlement" is then displayed followed by graphics indicating if you are injured you should "get the money you deserve."
+The requesting attorney in his advisory opinion request indicated that the money amounts discussed in the commercial were actual results obtained for clients by the firm.
+The audio of the commercial continues by offering that if the viewer was injured in a car accident to call the law firm for a free consultation, so the attorneys can "help you get the money you deserve."
+The final voice-over audio advises to call the law firm at the provided phone number and "one call does it all."